 I used my altered snapshots to help me come up with my composition in this series

 My work must not only be accomplished to my own standards for each piece but it must be consistent across all the work.
 This can be tricky if you don’t create all the work during the same or close to the same period of time.

-My Garden and my Art work side by side.
-Both require me to make aesthetic judgements about composition, scale, color, texture and style.
-When I’m deciding where to plant the flowers I’ve hauled home on my endless trips to the nurseries it doesn’t seem that much different to me then when I’m deciding how to compose them on a two dimensional surface.
+My Garden and my Artwork side by side.
+Both require me to make aesthetic judgments about composition, scale, color, texture and style.
+When I’m deciding where to plant the flowers I’ve hauled home on my endless trips to the nurseries it doesn’t seem that much different to me then when I’m deciding how to compose them on a two-dimensional surface.